Module 11, Part 2: Error Handling with Exceptions#

 programmer) do not “forget” that the exception might be thrown.
 Every

-If a method might throw an exception of a checked class E
+If a method might throw an exception of a checked class E, then the method

 method’s name and arguments.
 The only way to avoid this is to handle the